Value in Being Able to Classify Search Query Traffic From Robots and Humans

 Some of the visitors to search engines are people looking for information.
 Other visitors may have other purposes for visiting search engines, and might not even be humans.

-Instead, those automated visitors may be attempting to check rankings of pages in search results, or conducting keyword research, or providing results for games, or even being used to identify sites to spam, or to alter click-through rates.
+Instead, those automated visitors may be attempting to check rankings of pages in search results, or conducting keyword research, or providing results for games, or even be used to identify sites to spam, or to alter click-through rates.
+It can be helpful for a search engine to be able to classify search query traffic, to understand if that traffic is coming from human searchers.

 Google has asked its visitors not to use programs like that for a number of years.
 On their Google Webmaster Guidelines, they tell us: